SAP-samples/teched2025-IN162/README.md

-# Session ID - Session Title
+# IN162 -  Real-time data for AI agents: Grounding with event-driven architecture

 ## Description